Mohmedvaid/usdc-transfer-analyzer/_DOCUMENTATION/api.md

 ### Get Wallet by ID

-Retrieves a single wallet by its ID.
+Fetches a specific wallet's details using its unique ID.

 - **URL:** `<baseURL>/api/wallet/:id`
 - **Method:** `GET`